brylevkirill/notes/Reinforcement Learning.md

   - `code` <https://github.com/kvfrans/parallel-trpo>

-#### Schulman, Moritz, Levine, Jordan, Abbeel - ["High-Dimensional Continuous Control Using Generalized Advantage Estimation"](http://arxiv.org/abs/1506.02438)
+#### ["High-Dimensional Continuous Control Using Generalized Advantage Estimation"](http://arxiv.org/abs/1506.02438) Schulman, Moritz, Levine, Jordan, Abbeel
 >	"Policy gradient methods are an appealing approach in reinforcement learning because they directly optimize the cumulative reward and can straightforwardly be used with nonlinear function approximators such as neural networks.
 The two main challenges are the large number of samples typically required, and the difficulty of obtaining stable and steady improvement despite the nonstationarity of the incoming data.
 We address the first challenge by using value functions to substantially reduce the variance of policy gradient estimates at the cost of some bias, with an exponentially-weighted estimator of the advantage function that is analogous to TD(lambda).
 We address the second challenge by using trust region optimization procedure for both the policy and the value function, which are represented by neural networks.
 Our approach yields strong empirical results on highly challenging 3D locomotion tasks, learning running gaits for bipedal and quadrupedal simulated robots, and learning a policy for getting the biped to stand up from starting out lying on the ground.
 In contrast to a body of prior work that uses hand-crafted policy representations, our neural network policies map directly from raw kinematics to joint torques.
 Our algorithm is fully model-free, and the amount of simulated experience required for the learning tasks on 3D bipeds corresponds to 1-2 weeks of real time."

 >	"Policy gradient methods provide a way to reduce reinforcement learning to stochastic gradient descent, by providing unbiased gradient estimates.
 However, so far their success at solving difficult control problems has been limited, largely due to their high sample complexity.
 We have argued that the key to variance reduction is to obtain good estimates of the advantage function.
 We have provided an intuitive but informal analysis of the problem of advantage function estimation, and justified the generalized advantage estimator, which has two parameters which adjust the bias-variance tradeoff.
 We described how to combine this idea with trust region policy optimization and a trust region algorithm that optimizes a value function, both represented by neural networks.
 Combining these techniques, we are able to learn to solve difficult control tasks that have previously been out of reach for generic reinforcement learning methods.
 One question that merits future investigation is the relationship between value function estimation error and policy gradient estimation error.
 If this relationship were known, we could choose an error metric for value function fitting that is well-matched to the quantity of interest, which is typically the accuracy of the policy gradient estimation.
 Some candidates for such an error metric might include the Bellman error or projected Bellman error, as described in Bhatnagar et al. (2009).
 Another enticing possibility is to use a shared function approximation architecture for the policy and the value function, while optimizing the policy using generalized advantage estimation.
 While formulating this problem in a way that is suitable for numerical optimization and provides convergence guarantees remains an open question, such an approach could allow the value function and policy representations to share useful features of the input, resulting in even faster learning.
 In concurrent work, researchers have been developing policy gradient methods that involve differentiation with respect to the continuous-valued action (Lillicrap et al., 2015; Heess et al., 2015).
 While we found empirically that the one-step return (lambda = 0) leads to excessive bias and poor performance, these papers show that such methods can work when tuned appropriately.
 However, note that those papers consider control problems with substantially lower-dimensional state and action spaces than the ones considered here.
 A comparison between both classes of approach would be useful for future work."